Skip to content

 As rationalists, humanists look at evidence on which to base their decisions, but what happens when it seems to contradict itself?
 How can we deal with new phenomena & technologies when there is little or no evidence to work with?

-Harish Tayyar Madabushi, Associate Professor in Artificial Intelligence at the University of Bath, works with natural & AI language processing & reasoning, asking whether AI can evolve & if so, what would that mean for the future.
-Lucius Redman, one of our members, worries that AI poses a threat to our personhood & our freedom.
+Harish Tayyar Madabushi, Associate Professor in Artificial Intelligence at the University of Bath, works with natural & AI language processing & reasoning, asking whether AI will keep improving & if so, what would that mean for the future.
+Lucius Redman, one of our members, has a longstanding interest in humanistic philosophy, language development and cognition.
+He worries that AI poses a threat to our personhood & our freedom.
+Lucius, originally trained in law, then in philosophy, and then (like jesus!) became a carpenter.
+Mark Caney is a long-standing Bristol Humanists member and humanist school speaker.

 After the structured discussion, the topic will be thrown open to everyone, so bring your thoughts, questions & suggestions.